Newsletter: Sign up to receive newsletters about Human Services relief resources

-Connect For Health Colorado: Connect for Health Colorado is the official marketplace for health insurance where the premiums can be offset by tax credits for income eligible individuals and families.
+Connect for Health Colorado is the official marketplace for health insurance where the premiums can be offset by tax credits for income-eligible individuals and families.
 Please visit their website to learn more.
-Please know that you will need to apply for Medicaid and be denied due to excess income to qualify for a tax credit towards you premium.
+Please know that you will need to apply for Medicaid and be denied due to excess income to qualify for a tax credit towards your premium.

-Community Health Services: Community Health Services is a local nonprofit whose mission is to provide preventative health services to the community.
-This includes: immunizations, women’s health screenings, STI testing, and prenatal care.
+Community Health Services is a local nonprofit whose mission is to provide preventative health services to the community.
+This includes immunizations, women’s health screenings, STI testing, and prenatal care.
 They accept Medicaid and have affordable pricing for their services.
 Please review their website for more information.

 Non-Emergency Medical Transportation (NEMT)

 Health First Colorado (Colorado’s Medicaid Program), in addition to providing medical coverage for more than 1 million Colorado residents, is free transportation to and from your doctor’s appointments or can help eligible customers pay for their travel expenses incurred for non-emergency travel to and from doctor appointments and other health-related appointments.

 If you are eligible for Health First Colorado (Medicaid) and anticipate needing a ride to a doctor’s appointment or having expenses related to travel to or from medical appointments, or have incurred costs from travel to or from medical appointments in the last 240 days, please contact Intelliride for assistance.

 - Call toll free 1-855-489-4999 or (1-303-398-2155), or go to the Member Services Page a minimum of 2 Business Days prior to your Medicaid medical appointment.